Michael Bradley (soccer): International career

-On July 7, 2019 Bradley played as the U.S. lost the final of the 2019 CONCACAF Gold Cup by a single goal to Mexico.
-He became the third American to 150 caps, after Cobi Jones and Landon Donovan.
+On July 7, 2019, Bradley played the full 90 minutes as the U.S. lost the final of the 2019 Gold Cup by a single goal to Mexico.
+The match made him the third American to reach 150 international caps, after Cobi Jones and Landon Donovan.
+Bradley made his final appearance for the national team on October 15, 2019, in a 2–0 loss to Canada in Nations League.

 Style of play

-A hard-working, intelligent, and physically imposing right-footed player, Bradley is capable of playing in several midfield roles, and has been used in the center, in a holding role, in a box-to-box role, in the hole, or even in a more withdrawn creative role as a deep-lying playmaker; his tenacity, ball-winning abilities, energy, tactical intelligence, and positional sense enable him to recover the ball and quickly transition from defense to attack by making forward runs, while his vision and range of passing allow him to dictate the tempo of his team's play in midfield or create goalscoring opportunities after retrieving possession.
-In addition to his stamina and playing ability, he is also known for his communication and leadership skills.
-He has also been used as a central defender on occasion.
+A hard-working, intelligent, and physically imposing right-footed player, Bradley was capable of playing in several midfield roles, and was used in the center, in a holding role, in a box-to-box role, in the hole, or even in a more withdrawn creative role as a deep-lying playmaker.
+He was also utilized as a central defender on occasion.
+Bradley's tenacity, ball-winning abilities, energy, tactical intelligence, and positional sense enabled him to recover the ball and quickly transition from defense to attack by making forward runs, while his vision and range of passing allowed him to dictate the tempo of his team's play in midfield or create goalscoring opportunities after retrieving possession.
+In addition to his stamina and playing ability, he was also known for his communication and leadership skills.

+Coaching career

+On October 23, 2023, Stabæk Fotball announced that Bradley would become an assistant coach.
+He reunited with his father, who was head coach of the club at the time.

+In June 2025, he joined the Canada national team as an guest assistant coach for their matches during the June international window.

+On June 12, 2025, Bradley was named the new head coach of New York Red Bulls II in MLS Next Pro.

 Personal life

 Bradley speaks fluent English, Italian, Dutch, German, and Spanish.
 He is married to Amanda, a former University of Rhode Island tennis player.
 The couple have a son and a daughter, born in 2012 and 2014 respectively.

-Bradley is the son of soccer coach Bob Bradley, who managed teams including the United States men's national team.
+Bradley's father, Bob, managed sides including the United States men's national team and Toronto FC for a brief period while his son was captain of the club.
 Scott Bradley, the younger brother of Bob and uncle of Michael, played as a catcher in Major League Baseball, primarily for the Seattle Mariners, and served as long-time coach of the Princeton Tigers.
 Michael Bradley's sister married the Australian-born soccer player Andy Rose.